Malacosoma disstria (Hübner, 1820)

 Photograph copyright: Merrill A. Peterson

-Malacosoma disstria is a common orange-brown moth with small round-winged males and larger females (FW length 12–14 mm in males; 17–19 mm in females) that flies in forests throughout the Pacific Northwest during the summer.
-The ground color of both wings is even warm yellow-brown to orange-brown, with markings limited to slightly outwardly convex brown antemedial and postmedial lines on the forewing and a diffuse dark medial band on the hindwing.
-The females tend to be lighter-colored than the males and often have a tan median area that is darker than the rest of the wing.
+Malacosoma disstria is a common, orange-brown moth that flies in forests throughout the Pacific Northwest during the summer.
+Round-winged males are smaller than the females (FW length 12–14 mm in males; 17–19 mm in females).
+The ground color of both fore- and hindwings is even warm yellow-brown to orange-brown, with markings limited to slightly outwardly convex brown antemedial and postmedial lines on the forewing and a diffuse dark medial band on the hindwing.
+The females tend to be lighter colored than the males and often have a tan median area that is darker than the rest of the forewing.
 The fringes of both wings are usually darker than the ground color in both sexes except for a few white segments on the anterior half of the forewing.
-No spots are present on either wing.
+No spots are present on either fore- or hindwing.
 The head and thorax match the wing color.
 The antennae are bipectinate, wider in males than in females.

 This species is easily recognized as a member of its genus by the uniform brown color and markings limited to smooth forewing lines bordering the median area.
 It can resemble both other Pacific Northwest Malacosoma species.
-Males are distinguished from light forms of M. californicum by the similar color of both wings, hindwing darker in M. californicum.
+Males of M. disstria are distinguished from light forms of male M. californicum by the similar color of the fore- and hindwings of M. disstria males.
+In contrast, the hindwing of M. californicum is darker than the forewing.
 Males of Malacosoma constrictum are lighter yellow without a warm orange tint and have a similar light-colored fringe.
 Females of M. disstria can usually be identified by their warm yellow-brown color and dark forewing lines that lack a light outer component.
 Dark females of M. disstria resemble those of M. constrictum and are best identified by association with males in areas with oak (the foodplant of M. constrictum).

 Several synonyms of this species were named from the Pacific Northwest.
 Clisiocampa erosa Stretch was named from Oregon.
 Clisiocampa erosa var. sylvaticoides Neumoegen and Dyar and Clisiocampa erosa var. perversa Neumoegen and Dyar were both name from [Portland, Oregon].